A secret they made me tell

 Patient safety advocates say that we have to keep on good terms with health care.
 They imagine treatment providers can be persuaded or educated or managed into being more compassionate and more attentive so that they will fix the problems they create for patients.
 (There are things that can not be understood without having watched your family doctor rearrange his/her beliefs to secure his/her own emotional comfort at the expense of your physical well-being.)
 This is an effort that has been going on since Hippocrates 2,300 years ago.
 All indications are that it will keep going on for the next 2,300 without anyone ever stopping to think that maybe it is time to think differently about our treatment providers.

 There is a National Task Force on Violence Against Health care Providers, but no such entity trying to protect patients.
 There is no one on the side of injured patients.
 No agency representing us.
 No one we can call who is not advocating for the people who injured us (of the patients with legitimate grievances only one in some thousands can get a lawyer making that an unrealistic option).
-So we must smile and pretend to be happy campers in order to get medical people who don't know where we've been to give us routine care in a world where health care professionals can prey on patients in all the ways that they do, not only with impunity, but within a culture that enables them to persuade themselves that they don't.
+So we must smile and pretend to be happy campers in order to get medical people who don't know where we've been to give us routine care in a world where health care professionals can prey on patients in all the ways that they do, not only with impunity, but within a culture that enables them to persuade themselves that they don't do that.

 Some people want to pass laws requiring treatment providers to report accurately.
 Where is lucidity?
 Lost in the silence of those who cannot speak, those who will not report, those who do not investigate, and those who cannot think outside the box of what is comfortable for those in medicine.